Moonpig/tech-test-dotnet-backend/readme.md

 1. Suppliers start processing an order on the same day that the order is received.

+2. The lead time of a supplier includes the time taken for it to arrive at Moonpig.

+3. For the purposes of this exercise we are ignoring time i.e. if a supplier has a lead time of 1 day then an order received any time on Tuesday would arrive at Moonpig on the Wednesday.

-2. Once all products for an order have arrived at Moonpig from the suppliers, they will be despatched to the customer on the same day.
+4. Once all products for an order have arrived at Moonpig from the suppliers, they will be despatched to the customer on the same day.

 ### Part 1

 Write an implementation of `IPostOffice` that calculates the despatch date of an order.

-Some of the code in the Post Office system has already been written; your implementation should interact with this code.

 ### Part 2